dmitriz/issue-labeler/SUGGESTIONS.md

 - As integration tests expand (mock or real), ensure they reflect behaviors and assumptions documented in `TECHNICAL.md`.
 - This creates a two-way alignment between documentation and testing over time.
+- See Phase 1 of PLAN.md for the planned integration test refactor that should maintain this alignment.